waynodiablo/Oystercard/further_javascript/angularjs.md

 var githubUserSearch = angular.module('GitUserSearch', ['ngResource']);
 ```

+Now lets reference the script from our HTML.
+```html
+<script src="js/app.js"></script>
+```

 What is all this?
 We're doing a couple of things: first we're creating our application called 'GitUserSearch' and then we're also pulling in the `ngResource` module as an external dependency.
 What scope is the variable `githubUserSearch` in?
 Refresh `index.html` and use your console to find out.

-Now lets reference the script from our HTML.
-```html
-<script src="js/app.js"></script>
-```
+Do you think this is the right place for this to be?

 Now that we've created an app we need to wire it up to the HTML.
 Place `ng-app="GitUserSearch"` inside the `html` tag so it looks like this: